shekhargulati/miles2run-java/README.md

 You can learn more about miles2run architecture at http://blog.arungupta.me/2014/09/log-your-miles-and-community-runs-java-ee-7-real-world-experience/.

-This technical archtiectire of this aapplication was presented at JavaOne 2014 conference https://www.parleys.com/talk/lessons-learned-from-real-world-deployments-java-ee-7
+This technical architecture of this aapplication was presented at JavaOne 2014 conference https://www.parleys.com/talk/lessons-learned-from-real-world-deployments-java-ee-7

 ## Building miles2run application